-Fig. 3 shows the percentage of data rate loss due to deploying the CNN-model with different training subdataset selection criteria.
-Recall from section IV that a data rate loss happens when the model predicts a false negative in the index of the ideal TM.
+Fig. 3 shows the percentage of data rate loss obtained using the DCNN-model with different training subdataset selection criteria.
+As explained in section IV, a data rate loss happens when the model predicts a false negative in the index of the ideal TM.
 The figure shows an inverse trend between the retransmission rate and the data rate loss.
-However, it is worth to note that since the overall system performance is decided by both: rate loss and retransmission rate, then it is more likely to tolerate a reasonable rate loss rather than repeated retransmissions.
+However, it is worth noting that since the overall system performance is decided by both: rate loss and retransmission rate, it is more likely to tolerate a reasonable rate loss rather than repeated retransmissions.
 We can see that W40%PD, which results in the best performance in terms of retransmissions, obtained around -3.1% rate loss in the worst case (scenario C2).
 Based on these observations, we can conclude that training a model based on W40%PD gives the best performance in the retransmission with acceptable rate loss.
-Also the proposed CNN approach obtained near-optimal TM selection.
-However, we still can improve the performance of the proposed model by adapting the loss function as we will see in the next subsection.
+Also the proposed DCNN approach obtained nearoptimal TM selection.
+However, we can further improve the model performance by introducing the proposed loss function as described in the next subsection.